 Tuesday 9th June 1970

-Had a very bad thunderstorm today at 4 p.m., the drawing room was flooded (due to the hole in the Drawing Room ceiling which had never been fixed), the tower was hit six times by lightning.
+Had a very bad thunderstorm today at 4 p.m., the drawing room was flooded (due to the hole in the drawing room ceiling which was never fixed), the tower was hit six times by lightning.
 Found Mary the maid under a table shivering in the dark with a fag in her mouth saying her Hail Mary’s.
-She gave me a roll-up so I got under the table with her.
 God bless us all.

 Charles [my brother] leaving for Australia on Friday with one way ticket.
 Flight booked and all.
 Bags packed.
 We had a booze-up in his honour.
 John [my step-father] got pretty drunk.

-The above text is taken from a book written by world-renowned Irish writer & historian Turtle Bunbury.
+The above text is taken from a book written by world-renowned Irish writer and historian Turtle Bunbury.

 The book features fifty illustrations and covers more than a thousand years of Irish history.